Zaechus/artix-installer/README.md

 * ISO files can be burned to drives with `dd` or something like Etcher.
 * `sudo dd bs=4M if=/path/to/artix.iso of=/dev/sd[drive letter] status=progress`
 * A better method these days is to use [Ventoy](https://www.ventoy.net/en/index.html)

-## Assumptions

-* You can follow basic instructions.
-* You don't mess up.
-The scripts will only hold your hand so far.
-Mistakes, of course, will either cause the script to kill itself or render the new unbootable.
-* You're aware that you'll manually have to enter `--type luks1` as a LUKS option until GRUB gains full support for LUKS2.
-* You're aware that the rEFInd option will probably work but lacks full testing because of issues with QEMU.
-Submit an issue if it doesn't work.

-## What you get

-A very minimal Artix Linux system with OpenRC and only essential packages.

-Post-installation networking is done with Connman.